tusqasi/letsgetcodingnow/about/about.md

 This website allows me to show you my projects without any hassle of setting things up on your side.

 # How this website?
-Now that question, that's for a blog-post, checkout [letsgetcodingnow main page][LGCN]
+Now that question, that's for a blog-posvt, checkout [letsgetcodingnow main page][LGCN]

 # Who are you?
 (As in you asking me)
 Well ...
 Now that you asked, let me introduce myself.